denislazo1610/Schedule-Manager/class.md

 # Overview
 This is a schedule manager program.
-Everything started since my roommate is a freshman, and he does not know the univerity life works, and he was kinda lost.
-That is why I decided to create a program where students can organize their classes.
+Everything started since my roommate is a freshman, and he does not know anything about the univerity life w, and he was lost in the first days.
+That is why I decided to create a program that can create schedule for freshmen students.
+This can contain information such as: The difficulty, the name of the professor, zoom meeting number, name of the subject, time of the subject and the day of the subject.